 There are certain spots in Dallas that belong in a category that is beyond critique.
 These institutions are engrained in every lifelong Dallasite and should be revered much like that wise, elderly uncle who spins wise about his first love.
 Every city has such restaurants, and we have ours in North Texas that are enveloped in a flag of taste memories.

 The first bite into a postage stamp-sized slice of Campisi’s pizza can fulfill such a memory for many.
-Forget the fact the mushrooms are not from Tom Spicer and the sausage wasn’t made at Jimmy’s Food Store.
+Forget the fact the mushrooms are most likely not organic and the sausage wasn’t made at Jimmy’s Food Store.
 You won’t find lithe slivers of handmade charcuterie on the pizza, and that is okay.
 This is the classic stuff made famous by the likes of Jack Ruby.
 Who are we to argue?

 Perhaps you have such a restaurant that elicits fond memories of great flavor and conversation.
 This doesn’t mean the restaurant is of poor quality, but it typically means it is an easy target for the uninitiated.

 There is a reason why restaurants like Campisi, Old Warsaw and Javier’s do so well.
 The tastes are classic and familiar.
 They not only comfort, but they feed the soul.
 Without these restaurants we are orphaned and homogenized.

 Recently I checked out Javier’s to ensure that my old familiar was still intact and found that it is as vibrant as ever.
 I didn’t mind waiting in the cigar room for a table.
 The musky scent of tobacco made me smile as I was transported back to one of my first dates in this city, and I smiled.